Where to Buy Flowers for Less

 Supermarket floral departments range from basic to full-service.
 Most specialize in simple cut flowers, blooming plants (especially around holidays—think yuletide poinsettias or Easter lilies), and green potted plants.
 Full-service providers offer wire services and flowers for weddings.

-Supermarket blooms usually come at low prices.
-In our shopping, we found their prices averaged about 60 percent lower than those at traditional florists.
+Grocery store blooms usually come at low prices.
+In our shopping, we found their prices averaged about 40 to 75 percent lower than those at traditional florists.

-There is substantial price variation for the same item among different supermarkets (sometimes even within the same chain).
-For example, we found supermarket prices ranging from $10 to more than $35 for a dozen red roses.
+There is substantial price variation for the same item among different supermarkets.
+For example, we found that prices for a dozen red roses ranged from $10 to more than $35, depending on which grocery chain and which day we shopped.

 Garden Centers and Hardware Stores